SunStarSys/www/content/CMS/features.md

 ## Not the ugly duckling it used to be

 - Bootstrap (Solarized) styling
-- Editor.md is amazing: by using relative href urls, your linked images will render in the editor preview.
+- Editor.md is amazing: by using relative `src` urls, your linked images will render in the editor preview.

 ## Consistent Common Markdown (gfm) rendering with Editor.md